Opifeera/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. The 3-listfiles script lists files in long format
 5. The 4-listmorefiles script lists files of the current directory including hidden file
 6. The 5-listfiledigit only script lists files with user and group IDs numerical, and hidden files as well
+7. The 6-firstdirectory script creates a directory named my_first_directory in the /tmp/ directory